OlgaUtochka/FSDK_docs/doc/development/face_estimation.md

 _**Note:** If you need to estimate age and gender on a video stream, see [Estimation of age, gender, and emotions](video_stream_processing.md#estimation) in the section [Video Stream Processing](video_stream_processing.md)._

 For age and gender estimation, create the `AgeGenderEstimator` class by calling the `FacerecService::createAgeGenderEstimator` method, providing the configuration file.
 Currently, there is only one config file available, which is *age_gender_estimator.xml*.
 With `AgeGenderEstimator` you can estimate age and gender of a captured face using `AgeGenderEstimator::estimateAgeGender`.
 The result is the `AgeGenderEstimator::AgeGender` struct containing the number of ages (in years), age group (`AgeGenderEstimator::Age`) and gender (`AgeGenderEstimator::Gender`).
 See the example of using the `AgeGenderEstimator` in [demo.cpp](../../examples/cpp/demo/demo.cpp).

+Learn how to estimate Age & Gender in an image in our tutorial [Estimating Age, Gender, and Emotions](../tutorials/estimating_age_gender_and_emotions.md).

 ## Quality